-I have chosen the micro approach for a number of reasons.
+I have chosen the neighborhood-focused approach for many reasons.
 First, my observation of the medical team allows me access to buildings and inhabitants, including sweatshops, unregulated multi-family housing settlements, and formal and informal businesses.
 Bom Retiro also contains two important institutions related to public health and the public’s health.
 One is the Central Disenfectory, built in 1893 built over Brazil’s first immigrant hostel (think Ellis Island), is today operated by the São Paulo Secretary of Health as a museum/archive and as a medical warehouse.
 Across the street, the Public Health Clinic sits on a lot that has housed a leprosy treatment center, a pro-natalist education site for expectant mothers, and a sexual health inspectory.

 “Bad Health in a Good Retreat” has been funded by a Fulbright Senior Research Fellowship, the University of São Paulo’s Institute for Advanced Study, the São Paulo State Research Foundation (FAPESP), the Emory University Research Council, and the Emory College of Arts and Sciences Interdisciplinary Faculty Fellowship.

 Lesser Research Collective members Dr. Emily Pingel, Alexandra Llovet, Dr. Fernando Cosentino, and I recently published “Committing to Continuity: Primary Care Practices During COVID-19 in an Urban Brazilian Neighborhood” in Health Education & Behavior (a legally shareable, accepted version is here).
 Another article related to the project, that I co-authored with Dr. Uriel Kitron, is entitled “The Social Geography of Zika in Brazil” [in English in the NACLA Report on the Americas and in Portuguese in Estudos Avançados].

 You must be logged in to post a comment.